-With Givio, you can donate to every IRS registered 501c3 nonprofit in the U.S. That includes charities, schools, Native American Nations and religious organizations.
-And Givio continues to work to expand the giving options for our givers.
+With Givio, you can donate to every IRS registered 501c3 nonprofit in the U.S. That includes charities, schools, Native American Nations and faith-based organizations.

 Yes.
 On your selected nonprofit’s Givio page, you’ll see a star in the top right corner of the cover image.
 Click on that star and you’ll see it change color.
 That means the nonprofit has been added to your list of favorites for quick access, anytime.